The Urge to Use the Bathroom: Why Is It Bad to Fight It?

-If you’ve eaten something that’s very heavy and you feel the need to defecate, it’s important that you don’t ignore this urge.
-This is because your body is telling you that it has to get rid of this waste to be able to digest nutrients that you just ate.
+If you’ve eaten something that’s very heavy and you feel the need to defecate, it’s important that you not ignore this urge.
+Your body is telling you that it has to get rid of this waste to be able to digest nutrients that you just ate.

-By suppressing the urge to defecate for a long period of time, you’re causing your feces to accumulate and create a kind of “plug.”
+By suppressing the urge to defecate for a long period of time, you’re causing poop to accumulate and create a kind of “plug.”

 When you try to get rid of the waste, this turns into torture.
 This is because the waste is very hard.
-As a result, it can be very painful to get rid of it.
+Therefore, it can be very painful to get rid of it.

 The same thing happens with gas.
 By keeping it in, you create an odor bomb.
-This causes feces and flatulence that smells much worse than normal.
+In other words, poop and flatulence will smell much worse than normally.

 Also, by suppressing the urge, you increase the development of gases in your stomach.
 These can make you feel much heavier and bloated.

-Hemorrhoids are veins that are found in your anus.
-They become inflamed due to anal distension.
-Their inflammation causes pain, discomfort, and in very severe cases, heavy bleeding.
+Hemorrhoids are enlarged veins that are found in your anus.
+Their inflammation causes pain, discomfort and, in severe cases, heavy bleeding.

-If you keep your feces in for a long time on a constant basis, this system will start to fail.
-This will cause you to have lack of control of your bowel movements or cause your feces to be hard and very difficult to get rid of.
+If you keep your stool in for a long time on a constant basis, this system will start to fail.
+This will cause you to lack control of your bowel movements or make your poop become hard and very difficult to get rid of.

-An important piece of advice is that you don’t fight the urge to go to the bathroom.
-Wherever you are, if you need to go, go.
-Don’t feel embarrassed: it’s normal for this to happen to everyone.
+In conclusion, don’t fight the urge to go to the bathroom.
+Wherever you are, if you need to go, then go.
+Don’t feel embarrassed: it’s something normal that happens to everyone.